-As of 2017, Drupal is now over 16 years old, and is still going insanely strong.
+As of 2019, Drupal is over 18 years old and is still going insanely strong.
 Many of the largest and highest traffic websites use Drupal to serve their growing audiences, which is just further testimony to the power of this killer CMS.
 Let's explore some of the top uses for Drupal.

 In my opinion, the best things about Drupal today are its awesome community (currently consisting of over 100,000 active contributors to the CMS), and the fact that the CMS has a very strong attitude towards open-source availability.
 There are in excess of 1.3 million community members on Drupal's official website, and over 7.6 million issue follow-ups and comments.

 Help is usually just a forum post away, where you’re near guaranteed to receive fairly swift assistance via drupal.org, one of Drupal’s many IRC channels, or external forums such as StackExchange.

 Many of the largest and highest traffic websites use Drupal to serve their growing audiences, which is just further testimony to the power of this killer CMS.
 Ultimately, the proof is in the pudding, right?